-443. The Estonian Health Insurance Fund pays insured persons a benefit for temporary incapacity for work, adult dental care benefit, and supplementary benefit for medicinal products.
+- 443. The Estonian Health Insurance Fund pays insured persons a benefit for temporary incapacity for work, adult dental care benefit, and supplementary benefit for medicinal products. - 444.
+The following table provides an overview of the granting of a benefit for temporary incapacity for work, the duration of payment and percentage of benefit per average income per calendar day.

-444. The following table provides an overview of the granting of a benefit for temporary incapacity for work, the duration of payment and percentage of benefit per average income per calendar day.
+Granting and paying of a benefit for temporary incapacity for work

-Table: Granting and paying of a benefit for temporary incapacity for work the second day, follow-up certificate from the first day of tuberculosis up to 240 days) Occupational illness, occupational accident, complication or illness as a result of an occupational accident Sick leave certificate 100 Original certificate from the second day, follow-up certificate from the first day Up to 182 days Injury while protecting the interests of the state or society or obstructing the commission of a crime Sick leave certificate 100 Original certificate from the second day, follow-up certificate from the first day Up to 182 days Quarantine Sick leave certificate 80 Original certificate from the second day, follow-up certificate from the first day Up to 7 days Nursing of a sick family member at home Certificate for care leave 80 From the first day Up to 7 days Nursing of a child under 12 years old Certificate for care leave 100 at home, 80 in hospital From the first day Up to 14 days Care of a child under three years old or a child under 16 years old with disability during the illness of the child's mother or during provision of obstetrical care Certificate for care leave 80 From the first day Up to 10 days Pregnancy and Certificate for 100 From the first day 140 days (+ maternity leave maternity leave 14 days in case of multiple birth or birth with complications) Adoption of a child under 10 years old Certificate for adoption leave 100 From the first day 70 days Transfer to another work Sick leave certificate 80 or difference in wages From the first day when easier work was started or new position assumed In case of illness up to 60 days, in case of pregnancy until pregnancy leave and maternity leave
+Reason for leave Type of certificate Percentage From which day the benefit is paid The benefit is paid Illness, domestic injury, traffic injury Sick leave certificate 80 Original certificate from the second day, follow-up certificate from the first day Up to 182 days (in case of tuberculosis up to 240 days) Occupational illness, occupational accident, complication or illness as a result of an occupational accident Sick leave certificate 100 Original certificate from the second day, follow-up certificate from the first day Injury while protecting the interests of the state or society or obstructing the commission of a crime Sick leave certificate 100 Original certificate from the second day, follow-up certificate from the first day Quarantine Sick leave certificate 80 Original certificate from the second day, follow-up certificate from the first day Nursing of a sick family member at home Certificate for care leave 80 From the first day Up to 7 days Nursing of a child under 12 years old 2 Certificate for care leave 100 at home, 80 in hospital From the first day Up to 14 days Care of a child under three years old or a child under 16 years old with disability during the illness of the child's mother or during provision of obstetrical care 80 From the first day Up to 10 days Pregnancy and maternity leave Certificate for maternity leave 100 From the first day 140 days (+ 14 days in case of multiple birth or birth with complications) Adoption of a child under 10 years old Certificate for adoption leave 100 From the first day 70 days Transfer to another work Sick leave certificate 80 or difference in wages • In case of illness up to 60 days, in case of pregnancy until pregnancy leave and maternity leave